On orthogonal polar spaces: Preliminaries

-Observe that any two terms of this chain are (by construction) different and each of them is a hyperplane in the term which follows (since all subspaces arise from $\varepsilon$ by Theorem \ref{thm subspaces}).
+Observe that any two terms of this chain are (by construction) different and each of them is a hyperplane in the term which follows (since all subspaces arise from $\varepsilon$ by Theorem~\ref{thm subspaces}).
 So, this chain is maximal and it contains $\cX$.
-In particular, its length is $ |\delta|+|\psi|+1$. \end{proof}
+In particular, its length is $ |\delta|+|\psi|$ according to the definition of length of a chain given in Section 1. \end{proof}